bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 mouse location.
 It will respect any min and max values and ranges, preventing zooming in and out beyond these values.

-It is also possible to constraint the wheel zoom tool to only act on either just the x-axis or just the y-axis by setting the ``dimensions`` property to a list containing ``width`` or ``height``.
+It is also possible to constrain the wheel zoom tool to act only on either the x-axis or the y-axis by setting the ``dimensions`` property to a list containing ``width`` or ``height``.
 Additionally, there are tool aliases ``'xwheel_zoom'`` and ``'ywheel_zoom'``, respectively.